The Pearl of Great Price

 Here’s a sample of common judgmental thoughts and attitudes that may rise up within, needing to be purged by God’s holy spirit: “Why can’t they see the truth?
 How can they be so blind?
 We must chastise and challenge them for not meeting the righteous standard set by the Word.
 How can they do that [name a sin that we don’t understand or could never imagine doing]?
 What a disgusting person to [name sinful behavior such as drunkenness or fleshly entertainment or sexual immorality or…]?”

 God has chastised me before for beating a blind man when I continued to challenge an unbeliever who was then in my life.
 Oh, I wanted him to change for himself and for me, but the way I was going about it certainly did not draw him to Christ.
-That is the Father’s job and only He knows whether this was accomplished before this person’s death.
+That is the Father’s job.
+Only He knows whether this was accomplished before this person’s death.
 Hear this:

 “Do not judge, so that you will not be judged.
 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.
 Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and look, the log is in your own eye?